Frequently Asked QuestionsImprove Your Federal Contract Compliance

 Does this cover the “prevailing wage” laws?

-Yes, the guide explains the requirements of the Davis-Bacon Act and Service Contract Act in detail, including the add-on executive orders setting a minimum wage and paid leave for service and construction workers.
+Yes, the material explains the requirements of the Davis-Bacon Act and Service Contract Act in detail, including the add-on executive orders setting a minimum wage and paid leave for service and construction workers.

 DOES THIS COVER DoD CONTRACT REQUIREMENTS?

-Yes, the guide provides relevant DFARS clauses which supplement the FAR, as well as all requirements unique to DoD contracts and subcontracts.
+Yes, the material provides relevant DFARS clauses which supplement the FAR, as well as all requirements unique to DoD contracts and subcontracts.